SorensenUCSC/CSE211-fa2022/homework-setup.md

 **Please make sure you understand the storage model of Docker as not all storage is persistant!
 It is always a good idea to back up your work in progress, e.g., using git.
 But please don't make your homework git repos public!**

-_Thanks to Yanwen Xu for setting up the docker and writing the instructons!_
+_This write up has been contributed to by several students: Reese Levine, Yanwen Xu, and Neal Chokshi; please let me know if you have any other suggestions!_

 ------